giistsk/platform-rules/README.md

 As a last resort, if neither option above is available, user can pay $25 to gain access.
 This fee is needed to:

-- Slow down troll farms and bots
+- Slow down troll farms and bots entering the service
 - Establish identity (important since not being 'vouched for' by an inviting user or vetted by the platform)
 - Encourage users inviting other users, which establishes a trust graph